Current Fluctuations in One-Dimensional Diffusion-Reaction Systems via Tensor Networks: Tensor-Network Formulation

-where $kP_i$, $kN_i$ appearing in the definitions of local creation operators express their meaning of transition rates.
-It should be pointed out that the operator definitions by Eqs.~(\ref{eq_a_minus})-(\ref{eq_b_plus}) are only applicable to the cells for the intermediate system, $1\le i\le L$.
+where $kP_i$ and $kN_i$ appearing in the definitions of local annihilation operators manifest their meaning of transition rates.
+Furthermore, we define local operators accounting for the probability loss, $a_i$ for holes, and $b_i$ for electrons, by

+which are here intuitively dubbed as particle number operators.
+It should be pointed out that the operator definitions by Eqs.~(\ref{eq_a_minus})-(\ref{eq_b_plus}) and Eqs.~(\ref{eq_a}) and (\ref{eq_b}) are only applicable to the cells for the intermediate system, $1\le i\le L$.
 For the reservoir cells at the boundaries, $i=0,L+1$, these operators should be defined separately,

+which are all constants.
 The reason for this is obviously that the particle numbers in the reservoir cells are maintained constant.
-Besides, we define local operators accounting for the probability lose, $a_i$ for holes, and $b_i$ for electrons, by

-which are here intuitively dubbed as particle number operators.
-These definitions applies to any cell, $0\le i\le L+1$.
-Similarly, for the reactive events in each cell, $1\le i\le L$, we may also define the so-called recombination and generation operators, as well as the associated operator for probability lose, $c_i^-$, $c_i^+$, $c_i$ by
+Similarly, for the jumps associated with reactive events in each cell, $1\le i\le L$, we may also define the so-called recombination and generation operators, as well as the associated operator for probability loss, $c_i^-$, $c_i^+$, $c_i$ by

+At this stage, all necessary local operators have been defined.
+Because the number of charge carriers in a single cell is unlimited in theory, the matrix representation of these local operators has infinite dimensions.
+Thus, in following numerical calculations, truncation of the matrix is necessary.